insongkim/PanelMatch/README.md

 PanelMatch is an R package implementing a set of methodological tools proposed by Imai, Kim, and Wang (2023) that enables researchers to apply matching methods for causal inference on time-series cross-sectional data with binary treatments.
 The package includes implementations of matching methods based on propensity scores and Mahalanobis distance, as well as weighting methods.
 PanelMatch enables users to easily calculate a variety of possible quantities of interest, along with standard errors.
 The software is flexible, allowing users to tune the matching, refinement, and estimation procedures with a large number of parameters.
 The package also offers a variety of visualization and diagnostic tools for researchers to better understand their data and assess their results.

+# Package Overview

+The most detailed and complete overview of the package can be found [here](https://arxiv.org/abs/2503.02073).
+Please see the remainder of this README for a much shorter introduction.

 Installation Instructions
 -------------------------